stephenlaichaowen/html-tailwindcss-template/README.md

-## Bootstrap your UI with Tailwindcss
+## Bootstrap User Interface with Tailwindcss

 ### This tutorial will guide you to build your first tailwindcss project step by step